Home / Blog / Professional Network Setup Guide

 2. Performance

 Professional Setup: Optimized for your specific home.
-Access points placed strategically for perfect coverage.
+Access points placed strategically for strong coverage.
 Configuration tuned for your devices and usage.

 3. Scalability